dl-solarity/hardhat-zkit/README.md

   - `ptauDownload` - The flag to allow automatic download of required `ptau` files.
 - `typesSettings`
   - `typesArtifactsDir` - The directory where to save the generated circuits ABI.
-  - `typesDir` - The directory where to save the generated circuits wrappers.
+  - `typesDir` - The directory where to save the generated typed circuits wrappers.
 - `verifiersDir` - The directory where to generate the Solidity verifiers.
 - `nativeCompiler` - The flag indicating whether to use the natively installed compiler.
 - `quiet` - The flag indicating whether to suppress the output.